vidyar/shippabledocs1/sources/config.rst

 **Notifications**
 -----------------
 Shippable can notify you about your build status.
-By default it will send status of your build like success, failure to the last committer of the repo.
+If you want to get notified about the status of the builds like success, failure or unstable, then follow the rules below to configure your yml file.
+We will send the consolidated build reports in individual emails for matrix build projects.

 Email notification
 ..................

 You can configure the email notification by specifying the recipients id in ``shippable.yml`` file.